ibportugal/mms142-groupk-2023.github.io/README.md

 ## Conclusion (summary, recommendations)

+Evidently, there is a persistent rise of the Low-Code, No-Code (LCNC) approach to software development, and it can be attributed to the increased need to rapidly develop applications and digitise processes.
+In a world where competition is stiff, the desire to create an application or automate a task is heightened, and so one would resort to an approach that promotes accessibility and convenience, collaboration, cost savings, integration efficiency, increased productivity, and diminished dependence on highly specialized developers, among others.
+These are the very qualities of LCNC, which makes it a preferred approach to such endeavors.

+Surely, LCNC has its share of disadvantages - declining design innovation, limited customization, inadequate security, and vendor lock-in to name a few.
+Technology pervasiveness demand simpler ways of developing software applications which is why these disadvantages may be considered as minor and can be dealt with via some available workarounds.

+LCNC is undoubtedly a game-changer, what with a bright future ahead of us in the age of digital transformation.

 ### References (please arrange it based on the order of appearance)

 Boboyorova, C. (2023, March 7). *An Introduction to No-Code/Low-Code platforms: Seven things you should know.* Forbes.